tianyue58/tp/docs/DeveloperGuide.md

 2. Saving window preferences

-    1. Resize the window to an optimum size.
-Move the window to a different location.
+    1. Move the window to a different location.
 Close the window.

     2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.